andrewacashner/hearingfaithms/chapters/chapter-2.md

-Dominique Reyre interprets the play as a straightforward medium for "transmission of dogma," and Margaret Greer analyzes it anthropologically as a ritual that reinforced the king's power; but neither scholar accounts sufficiently for the high degree of uncertainty expressed on stage [@Reyre:Retiro; @Greer:Retiro].
+Dominique Reyre interprets the play as a straightforward medium for "transmission of dogma," and Margaret Greer analyzes it anthropologically as a ritual that reinforced the king's power; but neither scholar accounts sufficiently for the high degree of uncertainty expressed on stage.
+[@Reyre:Retiro; @Greer:Retiro]
 How could an auditory art form like sacred drama, or the villancicos that were usually performed in conjunction with them, provide a medium for propagating faith or instituting social discipline, if hearing was so easily